 If you dont have an EC meter, and youre growing in hydro or coco, you will need one!

-Nitrogen Excess in Soils
+Nitrogen Toxicity in Soils

-Once the medium is dry, continue to water your plants, with just water!
+Once the soil is dry, continue to water your plants, with just water!
 They will eat the nitrogen that is stored in their plant matter.
 Your plant will lighten up within a few days, to a week, dependent on how bad the toxicity is.

 Thanks for reading!
 You can find more information on anything related to growing in our cannabis grow guides.
 All of our guides are written by experienced growers, and members of our cannabis growers forum.
 If you have any questions, sign up.
 It is free, and we are always happy to help!